polifonia-project/folk_ngram_analysis/README.md

 tune-similarity metric.
 2. 'incipit and_cadence':
 An extended version of a traditional musicological incipit search.
-Structurally-important subsequences incipit and cadence subsequences are extracted from all tunes in the corpus and compared via pairwise edit distance against the query tune.
+Structurally-important incipit and cadence subsequences are extracted from all tunes in the corpus and compared via pairwise edit distance against the query tune.
 Users can select from three available edit distance metrics:
 Levenshtein distance; Hamming distance; and a custom-weighted Hamming distance in which musically-consonant substitutions are penalised less than dissonant substitutions.
 The edit distance output is taken as a